Finding What Matters: Anchoring Context Knowledge with Evolving Indices for Iterative Retrieval: Methodology

 \section{Methodology}

-As illustrated in Figure~\ref{fig:main_fig}, this section presents the proposed \method{}, which introduces an evolving graph to anchor knowledge within an iterative RAG framework.
-We first describe the overall architecture of \method{}, highlighting how the evolving graph is integrated to support reasoning, query generation, and question answering (Sec.~\ref{section:preliminary}).
-We then elaborate on the construction and dynamic updating of the graph, which functions as a context-aware knowledge index to enhance the knowledge association and comprehension capabilities of LLMs (Sec.~\ref{section:graph}).
+As illustrated in Figure~\ref{fig:main_fig}, this section presents the proposed \method{}, which introduces an evolving in-context index to anchor retrieved knowledge within an iterative RAG framework.
+We first describe the overall architecture of \method{}, highlighting how the evolving index is integrated to support reasoning, query generation, and question answering (Sec.~\ref{section:preliminary}).
+We then elaborate on the construction and dynamic updating of the in-context index, which functions as a context-aware knowledge index to enhance the knowledge association and comprehension capabilities of LLMs (Sec.~\ref{section:index}).